freeCodeCamp/freeCodeCamp/curriculum/challenges/english/20-upcoming-python/learn-lambda-functions-by-building-a-expense-tracker/657ee2baaadeaa670bc238ac.md

 # --description--

 After getting the category, we filter the expenses and print the filtered list.
-The `filter_expenses_by_category` function returns an iterator, so we convert it to a list before printing.
+The `filter_expenses_by_category` function will be used for this.

 These two lines are already added to the code: